tradecloud/tradecloud-docs-api-v2/buyer/receive/receive-order-response-api.md

 * You need to fetch the order.
 * Basic authentication is not yet supported for the GET `/order/:orderId` API.
 Send a support request if you need it.
-* You cannot see what order event happened
+* You cannot see what order event happened.
 * You need to build or configure a webhook at your side.
-* You need to publish the webhook on the internet (webserver and firewall required).
+* You need to publish the webhook on the internet (web server and firewall required).
 * You need to obtain and configure a public SSL certificate.

 {% endhint %}

 ## The polling pattern

-The polling pattern is most suitable for companies with low volume order responses; say less than 1 per minute average during office hours.
+The polling pattern is most suitable for companies with low volume order responses and not willing to invest in a web server, firewall and SSL certificate.

 {% hint style="info" %}
 Pro's:

-* No webhook needed: no webserver, firewall or SSL certificate needed.
+* No webhook needed: no web server, firewall or SSL certificate needed.

 Con's: